connectrpc/connectrpc.com/docs/faq.md

 takes longer than that, the server closes the stream and clients can see the above error message.

+### How do I close a client response stream in connect-go?

+On reading the response, a client calling `CloseResponse` will attempt to gracefully close the connection. `Close` does this by reading all of the remaining messages sent from the server until the final status message is received.
+If the status is in error, `Close` will return the wire error.
+Alternatively, if you wish to cancel the operation and immediately stop the client stream, see [below](#cancel-stream) to cancel the connection.

+### How do I cancel a client response stream in Connect-go?

+To cancel and abort a stream, call the cancel function of the underlying context associated with the connection.
+This context is provided on stream creation.
+On cancel, the stream is aborted and any resources along with it.

 ## TypeScript and JavaScript

 ### Why do I need a proxy to call gRPC backends?